• What is Copywriting?

 Every once in a while, I’ll hear a lament from one of our students who is interested in landing an in-house or agency job.
 They’ll say, “I really want to apply for these, but they all require at least two years of experience!
 I haven’t got that yet!”

-But, in actuality, these companies requiring experience is actually a good thing—and might even mean you have a better chance of landing the work.
+But, in actuality, these companies requiring experience is a good thing—and might even mean you have a better chance of landing the work.

 Consider the Hiring Manager’s Challenge